Stanley Kramer: Inherit the Wind (1960)

 Inherit the Wind (1960) became Kramer's next challenging film, this one taking on the highly charged subjects of creationism and evolution, and how they are taught in school.
 The film, an adaptation of the play of the same name, written by Jerome Lawrence and Robert Edwin Lee, was a fictionalized account of the 1925 Scopes Trial, which concerned a violation of Tennessee's Butler Act.
 This law had made it unlawful to teach human evolution in any state-funded school in Tennessee.
-It starred Spencer Tracy, portraying the real Clarence Darrow, defending the teacher, and Fredric March as his rival attorney, William Jennings Bryan, who insisted that creationism was the only valid subject that should be taught to children.
+It starred Spencer Tracy, portraying a character based on Clarence Darrow, defending the teacher, and Fredric March as his rival attorney, based on William Jennings Bryan, who insisted that creationism was the only valid subject that should be taught to children.
 It was nominated for four Academy Awards.

 For Tracy, who was nominated as Best Actor, the film became the first of four films he did for Kramer.
 "Everybody tells me how good I am," he said, "but only Stanley gives me work."
 The film received "extravagant reviews," yet failed at the box office due to its poor distribution and advertising.
 In addition, fundamentalist groups labeled the film "anti-God" and called Kramer "anti-Christ."
 Kramer, however, explains that these groups failed to understand the real theme of the film and the actual court trial it portrayed:

 The spirit of the trial lives on, because the real issues of that trial were man's right to think and man's right to teach...the real theme of Inherit the Wind.

 Kramer also notes that the film was the third part of a "trilogy of what have been called by some 'controversial pictures,'" of which the first two were The Defiant Ones and On the Beach.
 "I have attempted, and I hope succeeded in, making pictures that command attention," said Kramer.